Guest Post: Reegan Gran / Photography: Amy Smith

 We all hit that point during the day when we get a hankering for a snack and it is so easy to pick the less healthy options.
 Our grocery shelves are full of processed, sugar–loaded, pre-made snacks that are easy to turn to when we are hungry.
 But, there are many foods that are much healthier for you!
 You can keep it simple with fresh fruit and vegetables or when you want to mix it up, you can make one of these quick, filling and healthy snacks.

-A smoothie can hit the spot when you have a craving for ice cream and is such a quick snack to make.
+A smoothie can hit the spot when you have a craving for ice cream and is such a quick, snack to make.
 Toss everything in one container, hit a button and BAM, it’s ready to serve.
-You can’t go wrong!
+As healthy snacks go, you can’t go wrong with this one!

 Here’s a quick, go-to smoothie:

 - 1/2-1 cup milk of choice

 - Optional add-ins: a tablespoon of flaxseed, chia seeds or coconut oil.

 - Add the oats to the blender and mix until the oats turn to a powder-like substance.

 - Add the rest of the ingredients to the blender and pulse until smooth.